project-oak/silveroak/kami/icestick-counter/README.md

 that uses a commercial Bluspec compiler and the commercial Xilinx tools as part of another Coq to FPGA flow that targets a Xilinx FPGA board.

-We make use of the [Kami](https://github.com/mit-plv/kami) system to specify a simple counter circuit in Coq and drive it through the point where we can generate a Verilog netlist which can be implemented and a Lattice Semiconductor [iCEstick](https://www.latticesemi.com/icestick) is used to run the design using only open source tools:
+We make use of the [Kami](https://github.com/mit-plv/kami) system to specify a simple counter circuit in Coq and drive it through the point where we can generate a Verilog netlist which can be implemented on a Lattice Semiconductor [iCEstick](https://www.latticesemi.com/icestick) using only open source tools:
 * The [Coq](https://coq.inria.fr/) interactive theorem prover is open source.
 * The [Kami](https://github.com/mit-plv/kami) DSL for a Bluespec subset is open source.
 * The [Ocaml](https://ocaml.org/) compiler used as part of the Coq to Bluespec extraction process is open source.